 • An on-board unit (OBU, toll box) registers the kilometres you travel.
 You get this equipment from the provider.

-The government will reinvest a substantial part of the money from the truck toll in subsidies for sustainability.
-For instance, for the purchase of electric trucks and charging stations.
+The government reinvests a substantial part of the truck toll in subsidies for sustainability and innovation in road transport.
+For example, for the purchase of electric or hydrogen trucks and charging stations.
+More than €253 million is available for 2026 for this purpose.
+Check the subsidies further down this page.

 For whom?